18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 Large data transfers will be facilitated by the VRSC and involves users shipping hard disk drives (not USB drives) with their data on it to the VRSC in Ames, Iowa.
 The VRSC will then upload the data directly and put it in a project directory specified by the user.

-You can send hard drives containing data to the VRSC if you have very large amounts of data to transfer to Ceres or if the network speed at your location is slow.
+You can send hard drives containing data to the VRSC if you have very large amounts of data (typically greater than 50GB) to transfer to Ceres or if the network speed at your location is slow.
 Please follow these instructions:

 1. Submit an email request to the VRSC (scinet_vrsc@USDA.GOV) for a data transfer with the following information: